SpenceUK/spring-boot-test-examples/README.md

 # Java Spring-Boot test examples

-Colelction of examples for testing within spring-boot using Junit and Mockito test frameworks.
+Collection of examples for testing within spring-boot using Junit and Mockito test frameworks.

 ### Framework Documentation